Using American Airlines miles for partner award flights for huge value

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-- Citi® / AAdvantage® Executive World Elite™ Mastercard® – (Great for frequent American Airlines flyers because it comes with Admirals Club airport lounge access)
+- Citi® / AAdvantage® Executive World Elite Mastercard® (great for frequent American Airlines flyers because it comes with Admirals Club airport lounge access)

-American Airlines can be pretty stingy about offering low-level award seats, particularly in Business Class.
+American Airlines can be pretty stingy about offering low-level award seats, particularly in business class.
 If your travel dates aren’t flexible or you’re traveling at peak times to popular destinations, you might find your options limited for American Airlines award flights.

 I’ve had much better luck using American Airlines miles for award flights on partner airlines.
-Because they’re part of the oneworld alliance, you can redeem American Airlines miles for flights on airlines like Cathay Pacific, Japan Airlines, LATAM, and Iberia.
+Because they’re part of the oneworld alliance, you can use American Airlines miles for flights on airlines like Cathay Pacific, Japan Airlines, and Iberia.
 Or book non-alliance partner flights like Etihad, Alaska Airlines, or Air Tahiti Nui.

 For example, in the past few years, I’ve redeemed American Airlines miles for:

-- 2 one-way Business Class tickets between Toronto and Berlin (via Helsinki) on Finnair and Air Berlin (no longer in existence) – We even squeezed in an overnight layover in Helsinki – such a charming city!
+- 2 one-way business class tickets between Toronto and Berlin (via Helsinki) on Finnair and Air Berlin (no longer in existence) – We even squeezed in an overnight layover in Helsinki – such a charming city!

-- 2 one-way Business Class tickets between Honolulu and the US mainland on Hawaiian Airlines – Unfortunately, it’s no longer possible to book Hawaiian Airlines awards between the continental US and Hawaii with American Airlines miles, but you can still redeem for inter-island flights
+- 2 one-way business class tickets between Honolulu and the US mainland on Hawaiian Airlines – Unfortunately, it’s no longer possible to book Hawaiian Airlines awards between the continental US and Hawaii with American Airlines miles, but you can still redeem for inter-island flights

 - A round-trip coach ticket between New York and Berlin on Air Berlin (again, RIP) – This was extra cheap because it was during the off-peak season